How To Get a £1 Million Mortgage

 Buy-to-let mortgages on £1+ million properties

-As with residential mortgages, applicants will be vetted for affordability and income, but rental yields may also be taken into consideration – 125-130% is generally the minimum – and private lenders could be swayed by your financial profile, assets, and incomes from salary, pensions, bonuses or capital.
+As with residential mortgages, applicants will be vetted for affordability and income, but rental yields may also be taken into consideration – 125-130% is generally the minimum – and your financial profile, assets, and incomes from salary, pensions, bonuses, or capital could sway private lenders.

 Get matched with a broker who specialises in £1 million mortgages

-They know this section of the market inside out and they help our customers to get where they need to be without fuss, unnecessary costs and with the most competitive deals that they qualify for.
+They know this section of the market inside out and help our customers get where they need to be without fuss, unnecessary costs, and the most competitive deals they qualify for.

 They have access to the entire market – including private lenders who aren’t usually accessible to the general public – and know the right places to look for our clients.

-Get in touch with us today on 0808 189 0463 or make an enquiry and we’ll set up a free, no-obligation chat between you and your ideal broker today.
+Contact us today at 0330 822 0505 or make an enquiry, and we’ll set up a free, no-obligation chat between you and your ideal broker today.

 Get Started with a Broker